Ranio321/DezynfectionHelper/README.md

 # General info

 The webapp used make 2d room projects and carry out simulation of disinfection process.
 You can create your own room you want to disinfect.
 There are several UV lamps you can choose from.
-As soon as the create is room app caculates time needed to perform successful disinfection process.
+As soon as the room is created app caculates time needed to perform successful disinfection process.
 </br>
 </br>